cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Aether Swooper

-Equivalent cards to Aether Swooper (U, blue, creates a token when attacking/ETB, has energy mechanic):
+Equivalent cards to Aether Swooper (blue, creates tokens, energy theme):

 Results: